 Taking WordPress Comment Forms to the Next Level

 You might be thinking that was too basic.
-Well we have to start there, so everyone can follow along.
+Well, we have to start there so that everyone can follow along.

-You can take your WordPress comment form to the next level by rearranging form fields, adding social login, subscribe to comments, comment guidelines, quicktags, and more.
+However, you can take your WordPress comment form to the next level by rearranging form fields, adding social login, comment subscriptions, comment guidelines, quick tags, and more.

 Let’s start with adding social logins to WordPress comments.

-The first thing you need to do is install and activate the WordPress Social Login plugin.
+The first thing you need to do is install and activate the Super Socializer plugin.
 For more details, see our step by step guide on how to install a WordPress plugin.

-The plugin will require API keys in order to connect with social platforms.
-You will see links with instructions on how to get this information for each platform.
+Below this, the plugin will require API keys in order to connect with social platforms.
+Simply click on the ‘Question Mark’ icon to bring up the instructions on how to get this for each platform.

 You can now visit your website to see the social login buttons above your comment form.